'There Is Neither Jew nor Gentile' 3 Sneaky Ways Galatians 3:28 Gets Misinterpreted

 Paul encourages Christians to see one another as equals, that we all (no matter what the cultural distinction) make up the body of Christ.

-What Are Some Common Misinterpretations for Galatians 3:28?
+What Are Some Common Misinterpretations of 'There Is Neither Jew nor Gentile'?

 It’s a beautiful, and likely very controversial message, during the time Paul had written this verse.
 But the verse has succumbed to a number of pitfalls in terms of interpretations today.
 We’ll discuss some of these below.